WHOO

 WHOO (1080 AM) is a non-commercial listener-supported Catholic talk radio station licensed to Winter Park, Florida, and serving Greater Orlando.
 It is an owned and operated network affiliate of Relevant Radio.

-By day, WHOO is powered at 6,000 watts.
-But 1080 AM is a clear channel frequency reserved for Class A WTIC Hartford and KRLD Dallas.
-So at night, to reduce interference, WHOO reduces power to only 55 watts.
+By day, WHOO transmits 6,000 watts.
+1080 kHz is a clear channel frequency reserved for Class A WTIC Hartford and KRLD Dallas, so at night to reduce interference, WHOO reduces power to 55 watts.
 It uses a directional antenna at all times.

 History

-The WHOO call letters were used on AM 990 in Orlando, which is now WTLN, from 1947 to 1987 and then again from 1988 to 2001.
+The callsign WHOO was used on AM 990 in Orlando, which is now WTLN, from 1947 to 1987 and then again from 1988 to 2001.

 AM 1080 began operations in 1965 as 5,000-watt daytimer, WFIV, "the mighty five", with a Country music format, with a brief stint in the ’90s as Big Band station.
 The Country format continued until 1995, when WFIV switched to a Spanish contemporary hits format as "Radio Exitos."
 WFIV then went to a Christian talk and teaching format as "Genesis 1080" in 2000.
 The following year, the WHOO call sign moved to 1080 from 990, along with AM 990's adult standards music format, followed by a change to sports in 2002.